-Are you tormented by allergies?
-Do you correlate your struggles with outdoor causes?
+Are you suffering from allergies?
+Do you correlate your struggles with outdoor triggers?
 If so, you could be ignoring the actual culprit.
-Indoor allergens—specifically dust mites—are likely responsible for poor indoor air quality in your home causing undesirable problems such as runny noses, itchy eyes and even respiratory issues including bronchitis and asthma.
-So if you’re hiding out indoors when pollen and mold are high, you could actually be making your problems worse.
+Indoor allergens—specifically dust mites—are likely contributing to poor indoor air quality in your home causing unpleasant symptoms such as runny noses, itchy eyes and even respiratory issues including bronchitis and asthma.
+So if you’re staying indoors when pollen and mold are high, you could actually be making your problems worse.

 The typical sources of indoor allergens are: